Timbuktu: Agriculture

 There is insufficient rainfall in the Timbuktu region for purely rain-fed agriculture and crops are therefore irrigated using water from the River Niger.
 The main agricultural crop is rice.
 African floating rice (Oryza glaberrima) has traditionally been grown in regions near the river that are inundated during the annual flood.
 Seed is sown at the beginning of the rainy season (June–July) so that when the flood water arrives plants are already 30 to 40 cm in height.

 The plants grow up to 3 m in height as the water level rises.
 The rice is harvested by canoe in December.
 The procedure is very precarious and the yields are low but the method has the advantage that little capital investment is required.
 A successful crop depends critically on the amount and timing of the rain in the wet season and the height of the flood.
 To a limited extent the arrival of the flood water can be controlled by the construction of small mud dikes that become submerged as the water rises.

 Although floating rice is still cultivated in the Timbuktu Cercle, most of the rice is now grown in three relatively large irrigated areas that lie to the south of the town: Daye (392 ha), Koriomé (550 ha) and Hamadja (623 ha).
 Water is pumped from the river using ten large Archimedes' screws which were first installed in the 1990s.
 The irrigated areas are run as cooperatives with approximately 2,100 families cultivating small plots.
 Nearly all the rice produced is consumed by the families themselves.
 The yields are still relatively low and the farmers are being encouraged to change their agricultural practices.

 Tourism

 Most tourists visit Timbuktu between November and February when the air temperature is lower.
 In the 1980s, accommodation for tourists was provided by Hendrina Khan Hotel and two other small hotels: Hotel Bouctou and Hotel Azalaï.
 Over the following decades the tourist numbers increased so that by 2006 there were seven small hotels and guest houses.
-The town benefited by the revenue from the CFA 5000 tourist tax, the sale of handicrafts and employment of local guides.
+The town benefited by the revenue from the tourist tax, the sale of handicrafts and employment of local guides.